GoodGame563/bd/README.md

-# Thesis Database Setup
+# Thesis Database Setup (Thesis)

-This repository contains all necessary configuration and initialization scripts to launch the database infrastructure for a thesis project.
-It includes configurations for two PostgreSQL services and a MongoDB setup.
+This repository contains all configuration and initialization scripts for the database infrastructure of the thesis project: "Development of an analytics system for marketplace product grids using neural network technologies for automation and acceleration of assortment analysis".

+## Purpose & Architecture

+The `bd` directory provides setup for two PostgreSQL services (internal and user) and MongoDB, including schemas, functions, and extension scripts.
+It is designed for scalable, high-performance storage and retrieval of product, user, and analysis data.

+### Main Components
+- `postgresql_internal/`: Internal DB for keywords, products, partitioning
+- `postgresql_user_service/`: User/session/task management
+- `mongo.conf`: MongoDB configuration
+- `initdb/`: SQL scripts for schema and function initialization
+- `extensions/`: PostgreSQL extension installation scripts
+- `.env-clear`: Example environment configuration for DB connection

-## 🗂️ Directory Structure
+## Directory Structure
 ```
 ├── postgresql_internal/
 │   ├── postgresql.conf         # Main PostgreSQL config for internal service